1902 Oklahoma A&M Aggies football team

 The 1902 Oklahoma A&M Aggies football team represented Oklahoma A&M College in the 1902 college football season.
 This was the second year of football at A&M and the team did not have a head coach.
 The Aggies played their home games in Stillwater, Oklahoma Territory.
-The Aggies only played one game in the 1902 season, a 40-0 victory over the Central State Normal School club.
+The Aggies only played one game in the 1902 season, a 40–0 victory over the Territorial Normal club.
 This was A&M's first undefeated season.

 NOTE: The 2016 Oklahoma State Cowboys Football Guide states that the college did not field an official team in 1902.